 Hours: M-Th, 10am-3pm

-If you see a woman in your area you’re concerned about, please contact Darlene, our Outreach Specialist, at 414-793-5883 or email her at email@example.com.
+If you see a woman in your area you’re concerned about, please contact our Outreach Specialist, Gabrielle, at 414-795-6716 or email her at email@example.com.
 Include the location of the woman and any physical identifying information (no pictures please).
-Darlene will reach out to the woman on her next outreach.
-Our outreach team works from 11am to 4pm.
-Monday through Thursday.
+Our Outreach Specialist will reach out to the woman on her next outreach.

 Sisters South Advisory Board